 If you’re a motorcyclist that’s been involved in an accident caused by someone else’s negligent actions, an attorney can help to get you the compensation you deserve.
 At Walker, Billingsley & Bair, we can assist you in filing a personal injury claim, and will fight for your rights as an accident victim.

-If you would like a new book about Iowa motorcycle accidents which is called “Iowa Consumer's Guide to Iowa Motorcycle Crashes" which describes Iowa motorcycle accident cases including the 10 Myths About Motorcycle Accidents and Crashes click on the link or Call Now (800)-707-2552, ext.
+If you would like to receive our book about Iowa motorcycle accidents called “Iowa Consumer's Guide to Iowa Motorcycle Crashes" which describes Iowa motorcycle accident cases, including the 10 Myths About Motorcycle Accidents and Crashes, click on the link or Call Now (800)-707-2552, ext.
 215 (24 Hour Recorded Message).
 Why offer a Book at No Cost?
-Iowa Personal Injury Attorney Corey J. L. Walker has represented hundreds of Iowans in car and motorcycle accidents and has seen too many clients from Des Moines, Pella, Newton, Ft.
+Iowa personal injury attorney Corey J. L. Walker has represented hundreds of Iowans in car and motorcycle accidents and has seen too many clients from Des Moines, Pella, Newton, Ft.
 Dodge and throughout the state of Iowa make mistakes which cost them thousands of dollars in their motorcycle accident case.
 Iowans hurt in motorcycle accidents are beginning to realize that the insurance company is not there to help them and that they should learn about Iowa's laws and how they affect their motorcycle accident case.
-Finally, you can learn about motorcycle crashes and accidents in the comfort of your own home with no obligation, no risk and no cost.
-For immediate assistance call 515-440-2852 and ask for Corey.
+For immediate assistance, contact us online or call 515-440-2852 and ask for Corey.